loading…

 Restart Claude Desktop.
 The mochify server will appear in your connections and use your saved credentials automatically.

-Just describe what you want in natural language, with the full path to your image:
+Describe what you want in natural language with the full path to your image:

 "Convert